Jemima Puddle Duck Class

 Click on the Brush Bus below to open the link and join in with the song!

-When return after the half term, our new topic will be 'Space'.
+When we return after the Easter break, our topic will be called

 Just look what we found outside!